igordejanovic/remark-compose/README.md

       template = "path/to/template.html"

       "input/firstfile.md"
-        title = "Title for the first slide"
+        title = "Title for the first slide deck"

       "input/secondfile.md" => "output/second_file_with_custom_out_name.html"
-        title = "Title for the second slide"
+        title = "Title for the second slide deck" subtitle = "Subtitle for second slide deck"

         // Override template for this rule
         template = "path/to/other_template.html"